Chapter 2 // Overinterpreting Texts - Umberto Eco

 Examples of this kind abound in Rossetti's work.
 I will cite only one other, which appears in Canto II, which is generally considered one of the most philosophic and doctrinal of the whole Paradiso.
 This canto exploits fully a device which is a basic element in the whole of the third book: the divine mysteries, otherwise inexpressible, are represented in terms of light – in full accord with theological and mystic tradition.
 Consequently, even the most difficult philosophical concepts must be expressed with optical examples.
 It should be noted here that Dante was led to this choice by all the literature of the theology and physics of his time: Arabic treatises dealing with optics had reached the Western world only a few decades earlier; Robert Grosseteste had explained cosmogonic phenomena in terms of light energy; in the theological field Bonaventura had debated the difference between 'lux', 'lumen', and 'color'; the Roman de la Rose had celebrated the magic of mirrors and had described phenomena of the reflection, refraction, and magnification of images; Roger Bacon had claimed for optics the dignity of a major and fundamental science, reproaching the Parisians for not considering it enough, while the English were investigating its principles.
 It is obvious that, having used the similes of a diamond struck by the sun, of a gem, and of a mass of water penetrated by a ray of light to describe a number of astronomical phenomena, Dante, faced with having to explain the different brightnesses of the fixed stars, should have recourse to an optical explanation and propose the example of three mirrors which, placed at different distances, reflect the rays of a single source of light.

-Dante would be 'whimsical' if we did not take into account that three lights arranged in a triangle – three sources of light, note, which is not the same as three mirrors reflecting the light of another source – appear in Masonic ritual.
+For Rossetti, however, in this canto Dante would be 'whimsical' if we did not take into account that three lights arranged in a triangle – three sources of light, note, which is not the same as three mirrors reflecting the light of another source – appear in Masonic ritual.
 Even if we accept the principle of post hoc, ergo ante hoc, however, this hypothesis would at most explain why Dante (knowing Masonic rituals of a later date!) chose the image of three sources of light, but it does not explain the rest of the canto.

-accepted as a paradigm, a theory must seem better than the other theories in the lists but need not necessarily explain all the facts with which it is concerned.
+Thomas Kuhn observes that to be accepted as a paradigm, a theory must seem better than the other theories in the lists but need not necessarily explain all the facts with which it is concerned.
 Let me add, however, that neither must it explain less than previous theories.
 If we accept that here Dante is speaking in terms of medieval optics, we may also understand why in verses 89-90 he speaks of the colour that 'turns through glass – which hides lead behind it'.
 If, on the other hand, Dante is speaking of Masonic lights, the other lights of the canto remain obscure.

 Let me now consider a case where the rightness of the interpretation is undecidable, but where it is assuredly difficult to assert that it is wrong.
 It can happen that certain more or less esoteric interpretive practices recall those of certain deconstructionist critics, but in the shrewdest representatives of this school the hermeneutic game does not exclude interpretive rules.